jrdhowell/Wine_Recommendations/README.md

 # Wine Recommendations

-* Created systems to make content-based and item-based recommendations based on user reviews that predicts whether a shipment will be accepted or rejected in an effort to help the small business reduce losses from rejected shipments.
+* Created systems to make content-based and item-based recommendations based on user reviews
 * Data used is from a public Kaggle data set

 ## Code and Resources Used